goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 - **Right side**: Our lower bound estimate minus a penalty term

 The penalty term grows with KL divergence, so the bound becomes loose when policies differ too much.

+| Consider reading this [blog](https://www.countbayesie.com/blog/2017/5/9/kullback-leibler-divergence-explained) to get a better idea about KLD

 TRPO can be formulated in two mathematically equivalent ways: